 Join any hobby group

 My sister and her husband have been part of their church’s choir for several years now and as such, have fostered a tight-knit group with its other members.
-Even when they’re not practicing or singing, they go on vacations, have annual dinners and bring their kids together.
+Even when they’re not practicing or singing, they take vacations, have annual dinners and bring their kids together.

 As with joining mommy groups, finding the right mix of people isn’t guaranteed—you just might not have the right chemistry with a group as you had hoped.
 But there’s no knowing until you try.
 Tap into groups that get together to hike, run, knit, or read, and you just might click.